-Monica Katrice Roberts (born May 4, 1962) is an American journalist and transgender rights activist.
-She is founding editor of the award-winning blog TransGriot.
+Monica Katrice Roberts (May 4, 1962 – October 5, 2020) was an American journalist and transgender rights activist.
+She was founding editor of the award-winning blog TransGriot.

 Roberts grew up in Houston, Texas, graduating from Jones High School in 1980 and University of Houston in 1984.
 She was a United Airlines Customer Service Representative from 1987 to 2001.

-Roberts has been honored many times for her work.
+Roberts was honored many times for her work.

 - IFGE Trinity Award (2006)

 - Phillips Brooks House Association’s Robert Coles Call of Service Award (2016)

 Roberts was critical of medical and religious leaders who are critical of the transgender rights movement, including Paul McHugh.
 She also raised the voices of trans women of color who were important historical figured in online activism, including Roberta Angela Dee.

 Kurutz, Steven (October 13, 2020).
 Monica Roberts, Transgender Advocate and Journalist, Dies at 58.
 New York Times. https://www.nytimes.com/2020/10/13/us/monica-roberts-dead.html

 Shey, Brittanie (January 30, 2018).
 8 Houston Women to Watch on Social Media.
 Houstonia Magazine https://www.houstoniamag.com/articles/2018/1/30/houston-women-social-media